Rudra1402/UWin-gine/README.md

    git clone https://github.com/Rudra1402/UWingine.git
    cd UWingine

-Usage
+# Usage
-Accessing the Chat Interface
+## Accessing the Chat Interface
 Visit the homepage at http://localhost:3000 to interact with UWingine.

-Querying Information
+## Querying Information
 Enter questions related to academic policies, course selection, or other information.
 The chatbot will fetch and display the most relevant answers.

-User Registration and Authentication
+## User Registration and Authentication

-Users can sign up and log in to save chat history, access advanced features, and personalize their experience.
+Users can sign up and log in to:
+- save chat history
+- access advanced features
+- personalize their experience.

-Feedback Submission
+## Feedback Submission
 Users can provide feedback on responses to help improve accuracy and relevance.

-Contributing
+# Contributing
-Contributions are welcome!
+## Contributions are welcome!
 To contribute:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
-Make your changes.
+- Make your changes.
-Submit a pull request.
+- Submit a pull request.

 Ensure your code follows best practices and includes relevant documentation.